R. J. Rushmore III, Ph.D.

-Dr. Rushmore has earned the CFA Educator of the Year Award.
-He teaches in the Medical Histology, Medical Neurosciences, and Cellular Organization of Tissues courses.
-He serves as the Graduate Director for the Department of Anatomy and Neurobiology, and an advisor for students in the GMS Master of Medical Sciences Program.
+Dr. Rushmore has received the CFA Educator of the Year Award.
+He is the course director for the first year medical school Neuroscience course and teaches a graduate course in Advanced Human Neuroanatomy.
+He also teaches in the Medical Histology, Systems Neuroscience, and Cellular Organization of Tissues courses.
+He is an advisor for students in the GMS Master of Medical Sciences Program.

 Elkin-Frankston S, Fried P, Rushmore RJ, Valero-Cabre A (2011) From Qualia to Quantia: A System to Document and Quantify Phosphene Percepts Elicited by Non-Invasive Neurostimulation of the Human Occipital Cortex.
 Journal of Neuroscience Methods 198:149-57.

 Rushmore RJ, Rigolo LR, Kopacz A, Afifi L, Valero-Cabre A and Payne BR (2008) Age-dependent sparing of visual acuity following bilateral lesions of primary visual cortex.
 Behavioral Neuroscience 122:1274-83.

 Valero-Cabre A, Pascual-Leone A and RJ Rushmore (2008) Cumulative sessions of repetitive transcranial magnetic stimulation (rTMS) builds up facilitation to further TMS-mediated behavioral disruptions.
 Eur J Neurosci 27: 765-74.